 Here are 6 reasons why it’s okay to grow in your compost pile:

-- You will be maximising the use of space in your garden.
+- You will be maximizing the use of space in your garden.

 - Some plants seem to be happier growing in unfinished compost than others.